-As of December 31, 2017, we had a minority or noncontrolling financial interest in and operated the following six properties, representing 2,457 rooms.
+As of December 31, 2018, we had a minority or noncontrolling financial interest in the entities that own or lease the following six properties, representing 2,459 rooms.
 We have a right of first refusal to purchase additional equity interests in certain of these joint ventures.
 We manage each of the hotels for the entity owning or leasing the hotel.

 Property Location Ownership Rooms

 Waldorf Astoria Hotels & Resorts

 Waldorf Astoria Chicago Chicago, IL, USA 12% 215

 Conrad Hotels & Resorts

 Conrad Cairo Cairo, Egypt 10% 614

 Hilton Hotels & Resorts

 Hilton Tokyo Bay Urayasu-shi, Japan 24% 828

 Hilton Nagoya Nagoya, Japan 24% 460

 Hilton Mauritius Resort & Spa Flic-en-Flac, Mauritius 20% 193

-Hilton Imperial Dubrovnik Dubrovnik, Croatia 18% 147
+Hilton Imperial Dubrovnik Dubrovnik, Croatia 18% 149